ThatCoolCoder/tinyinstallj/README.md

 ## Info for devs

 This section is not complete and will be extended later.

+#### Release scheme of tinyinstallj

+tinyinstallj uses a rolling release scheme.
+The `main` branch is for dev stuff and the branches of the form `vN` are for stable, production releases.
+Only increment the branch number when non-backwards compatible changes are made (equivalent of a major in semantic versioning) - minor and patch releases should use the same branch.

 #### How values are passed to the installer